grosjo/OpenWrt-Kuwfi-CPE830/README.md

-# How to install OpenWrt on KuWfi 830
+# How to install OpenWrt on KuWfi 830 / Yuncore 830

 Flash instruction under vendor firmware: